JonathanxD/dokka-doc-io/README.md

 ## Maven Repository

-Currently, the project is waiting the approval to publish in Gradle Plugin Portal, the only way to use the plugin is to configure [jitpack.io](https://jitpack.io) or [Maven Central](https://search.maven.org/) as a Plugin Repository.

-There are two ways to do that, the first one is to configure as a buildscript in your `build.gradle.kts`:
+You could also use Maven Repository as the central for plugins, there are two ways to do that, the first one is to configure as a buildscript in your `build.gradle.kts`:

 ```kotlin
 buildscript {